Recognition of Armenian Genocide Bill

 Overview

 This bill mandates the UK government to formally recognize the killings of Armenians in the Ottoman Empire (1915-1923) as genocide.
-It also requires an annual commemoration of the victims and encourages education about the event and its relevance to modern-day atrocities.
+It also promotes commemoration of the victims and education about the event's significance in relation to modern-day atrocities.

 Description